-Medication.
-If your child has a fever, ask your doctor if you can give an over-the-counter medication, such as acetaminophen.
-These medications may also be available in suppository form if your child is still vomiting.
-Talk to your pharmacist to learn more.
+Medicines.
+If your child has a fever, ask your healthcare provider if you can give an over-the-counter medicine, such as acetaminophen.
+These medicines may also be available in suppository form if your child is still vomiting.
+Talk with your pharmacist to learn more.
 Don’t give your child aspirin to relieve a fever.
 Using aspirin to treat a fever in children could cause a serious condition called Reye syndrome.
 Also, ibuprofen is not approved for infants under 6 months of age.

 Vomiting several times an hour for several hours